 Past News »

-July 7, 2017 PCRC 3rd International Symposium Request for Participation and Call for Papers
+July 7, 2017 PCRC 3rd International Symposium Call for Papers

 The Polar Cooperation Research Centre is proud to announce its third international symposium "The Role of Non-Arctic States/Actors in the Arctic Legal Order-making" to be held at Kobe University, Japan on December 7–9, 2017.
 This symposium will critically examine the positive contribution that the non-Arctic States/actors can bring to the Arctic legal order-making, as well as challenges faced by them.

-Rasmus Gjedssø Bertelsen (UiT the Arctic University of Norway)
+Rasmus Gjedssø Bertelsen (UiT The Arctic University of Norway; JSPS Invited Fellow, Kobe University (October-December 2017))

-Dalee Sambo Dorough (University of Alaska Anchorage, USA)
+Dalee Sambo Dorough (University of Alaska Anchorage, USA; UN Permanent Forum for Indigenous Issues (2011-2016))

 Sebastian Knecht (Berlin Graduate School for Transnational Studies, Germany)